Anyone distributing voter registration cards in California should be familiar with the rules and regulations for conducting voter registration drives.

 A student who is going to school away from home may register to vote either at the address where they live when going to school or at the address where they live when they are not going to school.
 If a student is re-registering to vote at their school address, they should fill out the prior registration portion of the card to update their previous registration.

 Courts have ruled that a homeless person may register to vote at a location they state is the place where they spend most of their time.
 The person must provide a description of the location that is clear enough for the elections official to establish that person’s right to vote in a particular precinct.
 This ensures accurate elections materials can be provided to this voter.
 In these instances, a mailing address needs to be provided in order for the voter to receive election materials.

-Citizens who will be at least 18 years of age at the time of the next election may register to vote.
+Citizens who will be at least 18 years of age at the time of the next election may register and vote.

-A person who is convicted of a felony loses the right to register and vote while they are imprisoned or on parole for the conviction of a felony.
-Once their state prison term or county jail term (for serving a state prison sentence) and parole period is completed, the person’s ability to vote (if they were previously registered) or to register and vote is restored.
+A person loses the right to register and vote while they are in state or federal prison or on parole for the conviction of a felony.
+Once they are out of state or federal prison (or county jail for serving a state prison sentence) and their parole period is completed, the person’s ability to vote (if they were previously registered) or to register and vote is restored.
+(Elections Code §§ 2101, 2212.)
 For more information on the rights of people who have been incarcerated, please see the Secretary of State’s Voting Rights: Persons with a Criminal History.

 You do not need to be a registered voter, be a particular age or even be a resident of the area in order to register voters.
 However, if you help someone fill out an affidavit of registration, you do have to fill in and sign the affidavit in the spaces provided for that purpose.

 Any person may, while registering voters, conduct partisan political activity.
 The law does not restrict your free speech rights when conducting a voter registration drive.
 Common courtesy and common sense, however, should be practiced.